-You can click on the bill numbers to read the text of the bill.
+You can click on the bill numbers to read the text of the bill and check its progress.

 *87R = Bills filed during the Regular 87th Legislative Session which ended May 31, 2021